pauldingus/pauldingus.github.io/_projects/(1) Satellite ML.md

 For this project, I built two models, both of them CNNs, as I wanted to experiment with home-grown networks as well as transfer learning.

-**Custom CNN:** For the custom model, I built a 20-layer neural network (19 hidden layers), which includes 3 “sets” of layers, each with 3 convolutional layers followed by batch normalization layers.
+<u>Custom CNN</u>: For the custom model, I built a 20-layer neural network (19 hidden layers), which includes 3 “sets” of layers, each with 3 convolutional layers followed by batch normalization layers.
 These sets of layers are each followed by a max pooling layer, decreasing the dimensions of the data, but increasing the depth (from 256, to 512, to 728).
 There is then one dense layer of size 1024 before the output layer.
 This model performed reasonably well, reaching over 88% test accuracy after only 10 epochs of training without any hyperparameter tuning.

 {% include elements/figure.html image="/assets/images/Custom_CNN_Performance.png" caption="" %}